KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 **IL₃ (Fractus / Mortus):** Dispersed consciousness, corrupted perception.
 Resonance with IL₃ manifests as fragmented identity, distorted discernment, and the capacity to perceive in ways that blind rather than reveal.

 **IL₄ (Nyxea / Psychea):** Inverse architectural resonance.
-As described in §5.3, this is where the inverse architect operates — organizing fragmentation, draining vitality, corrupting pattern at systemic scale.
+As described in §5.3, this is where the Rival Architect operates — organizing fragmentation, draining vitality, corrupting pattern at systemic scale.

 **IL₅ (Nekron):** The Void of Self.
-Resonance with IL₅ from IL₁ represents the deepest entropic participation — the being who has oriented so fully away from Source that they approach the first entropic hypostasis from the embodied position.
+Resonance with IL₅ from IL₁ represents the deepest entropic participation — the being who has oriented so fully away from Aion that they approach the first entropic hypostasis from the embodied position.
 This is rare and represents near-total inversion.

 ### 6.4 The Orientation-Intent Principle